AIP ENR 5.5

 Pilots of balloons engaged in aerial work or charter operations are required to carry and use VHF radio for communication, as necessary, with other aircraft and with ATS.
 However, the operators are authorised to maintain their own SARWATCH, and no flight notification is required for flights outside controlled airspace.

-Pilots of balloons who have been permitted to operate in controlled airspace and below 2000 ft AAL within 3 nm of a registered or certified aerodrome must carry and use radio as described in the paragraph above.
+Pilots of balloons who have been permitted to operate in controlled airspace and below 2000 ft AAL within 3 nm of a certified aerodrome must carry and use radio as described in the paragraph above.
 Where a number of balloons are permitted to operate together in the vicinity of a non-controlled aerodrome at which the carriage and use of radio is mandatory, one balloon in each group may maintain radio communication for the group.

 Pilots of balloons engaged in private operations must carry radio and use it in accordance with the procedures described in AIP ENR 1.1 section 6 while they are operating: